secondlife/dullahan/README.md

 #### **Important note**:
 This is a __very__ early release - more than alpha quality but less than beta.
 I have high hopes this will develop into something useful but there is still a lot of work to do first.

+#### **Documentation needs updating**:
+The parts of this document that relate to building CEF are outdated as of 2019-09-11 and need to be updated.
+Once I have all the scripts working again on both Windows and macOS, I will update this document accordingly.

 ## What could I use it for?

 It might be useful in a number of situations - for example: